 Me everything——-you nothing.

 The term pothunter picture book also has an odd sexual connotation to it.
-Playboy magazine was known for decades as a periodical that published high quality short stories and other kinds of modern literature that were of high interest to college English students.
+Playboy magazine was known for decades as a periodical that published high quality short stories and other kinds of modern literature that were of high interest to college English professors and their students.
 During the 1970s on college campuses, a popular thing to say was:

 Yes, I am buying a copy of Playboy, but I am only doing it for the literary content—not the nude photographs.